 Abstract

-Significant developments have been taking place during this quarter: replaced four holidays removed in 2013 and re-established the 35 hours week as normal working hours in the public service.
-Job precariousness and unemployment remain a matter of concern.
-Affecting particularly the young people and those with higher education.

-Additionally data about income evolution in Portugal in the last 20 years reveals that over the past 20 years, the income of young people diverged from the national average.
-Between 1989 and 2009, income of the youngest increase 65%, 15 percentage points below the average.
+The most significant developments in this quarter were: four holidays were reintroducedand the 35 hours week was re-established in the public service.
+Job precariousness and unemployment remain matters of concern affecting particularly young people and those with higher education levels.
+Data about income evolution in Portugal reveals that over the past 20 years the income of young people diverged from the national average, increasing 65% between 1989 and 2009, 15 percentage points below the average.

-Re-established four national holidays and the 35 hours week in the public sector:
+Re-introduction of four national holidays and the 35 hours week in the public sector

-During this quarter two important laws have been adopted.
-Law no.8/2016 replaced four holidays removed in 2013 (26 of May, 1 November, 5 de October e 1 de December.) and Law no.18/2016, re-established the 35 hours week as normal working hours in the public service.
-This measure was a demand of the all Portuguese trade unions, however the employer confederations are against, arguing that this measure represents added costs.
+During this quarter two important laws were adopted.
+Law no.8/2016 replaced four holidays removed in 2013 (26 May, 5 October, 1 November, 1 December) and Law no.18/2016, re-established the 35 hours week as normal working hours in the public service.
+This measure was a demand of all the Portuguese trade unions, however the employer confederations are against it, arguing that this measure represents added costs.

 Slight recovery in collective bargaining in the private sector